monicathieu/spelman-wistem-psych/content/en/docs/schedule/schedule.md

 We will have a full class on _Tuesday,_ _Wednesday,_ and Thursday this week.
 We will not have class this Monday (Juneteenth).
 {{< /alert >}}

-**Data wrangling: The core toolkit**

 ### *Tuesday*

+**Data wrangling: The core toolkit (continued)**

 - The structure of psychology research data
-- Cleaning data

-### Wednesday

 - Reshaping data
 - Joining data

+### Wednesday

+- Exploring data visually
 - Dealing with irregular data
+- Developing strategies for cleaning data

 ### Thursday